weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

     C = W CIPHk S
 ```

-At this point you can check your solutions with six test vectors
+At this point you can check your work against six test vectors given
-defined by properties later on in this document.
+in a property defined later on in this document.
 Here is the the
 command and sample output for `KWAE_RFC3394_Tests`.

 ```shell